GlobalEVData/globalevdata.github.io/News/index.md

 ## [Data] [Global Public Electric Vehicle Charging Station Data in 2024](./2025-3-19)

-We are glad to share the Global Public Electric Vehicle Charging Station Data in 2024, which contain public EV charging station locations in the US, China and Europe...
+We are glad to share the Global Public Electric Vehicle Charging Station Data in 2024, which contain public EV charging station locations in the U.S., China and Europe...

 ## [Data] [Global Public Electric Vehicle Charging Station Data in 2022](./2024-11-22)

-We are glad to share the Global Public Electric Vehicle Charging Station Data in 2022, which contain public EV charging station locations in the US, China and Europe...
+We are glad to share the Global Public Electric Vehicle Charging Station Data in 2022, which contain public EV charging station locations in the U.S., China and Europe...